Hard hats 101: everything you need to know

 When to replace a hard hat:

-Replace the suspension system every 12-18 months for optimal performance.
+- Replace the suspension system every 12 to 18 months for optimal performance.

 Many workers personalize their hard hats with stickers, paint, or accessories to make them more functional or unique.
 However, it's important to remember that modifications can impact safety.
 Here are some common accessories and their uses: